carnival-data/carnival/docs/graph-model.md

 Fundamental to Carnival is the ability to model graph elements. **Vertices**, **edges**, and **properties** can all be modelled.

 ## Property Definitions
 Both vertices and edges can contain properties.
 The first step in graph modelling is to define the properties that will be used.
-Property definitions are simple, just enumerating the properties that will be used in the graph without any further descriptors of the properties, like data type.
+Property definitions are simple.
+They enumerate the properties that will be used in the graph without any further descriptors of the properties.
+In this version of Carnival, there is no concept of data type.

 ```groovy
 @PropertyDefinition